 - If a family has recently joined the school and are living locally in emergency accommodation, they may appreciate information on local services, transport links and other supports available in the area. - Access to a school phone or computer can be very helpful for families that need to self-accommodate. - Contact details and clinic times for local politicians may be useful for families experiencing homelessness. - If possible, put provision in place to ensure that families who are experiencing homelessness can participate in school excursions and other events that may require financial contributions.
-This might involve flexible payment options or, where possible, waiving fees. - > Hang up information posters or leave leaflets in areas which are easily accessible for all parents. - Consider creating a parents' space which could be used to provide information sessions for parents on how to access State and voluntary supports as well as enabling meetings with the HSCL teacher if applicable. - In some cases, schools are in a position to advocate on behalf of children and families.
-This might involve drafting letters to the local authority or other agencies. - Schools could appoint a key contact person for parents and pupils, or a dedicated person attached to a cluster of schools, especially where schools do not have access to the Home School Community Liaison service. - > Liaise closely with the parents.
+This might involve flexible payment options or, where possible, waiving fees. - Hang up information posters or leave leaflets in areas which are easily accessible for all parents. - Consider creating a parents' space which could be used to provide information sessions for parents on how to access State and voluntary supports as well as enabling meetings with the HSCL teacher if applicable. - In some cases, schools are in a position to advocate on behalf of children and families.
+This might involve drafting letters to the local authority or other agencies. - Schools could appoint a key contact person for parents and pupils, or a dedicated person attached to a cluster of schools, especially where schools do not have access to the Home School Community Liaison service. - Liaise closely with the parents.
 Good communication allows schools to get a better picture of the challenges facing children.
-It may also allow the parent to feel more connected to the school, and this in turn is associated with increased attendance and academic achievement.
+It may also allow the parent to feel more connected to the school, and this in turn is associated with increased attendance and academic achievement. - Assist with the co-ordination of interpretation service if required. - Discretely co-ordinate a donation programme for essentials such as uniforms, school books, Communion wear, toys at Christmas, etc. - Encourage and facilitate participation in extracurricular activities, which can offer a sense of normalcy, belonging, and engagement with peers.